mit-riya/p2pnetwork_blockchain/Blockchain.md

 - Lightweight Operation: Light nodes operate with reduced resource requirements compared to full nodes.
 They store the hash of the blocks but do not store the entire blockchain and can still participate in network activities.
 - Request Access: Similar to full nodes, light nodes can request access to the blockchain data from other nodes in the network.
 - Broadcast Transactions : You can perform actions such as requesting access to the blockchain, broadcasting transactions, connecting to other nodes, stopping the node, displaying the blockchain.

+## How to Run

+After cloning the repository in your local machine, navigate to the corresponding directory and run the following command :

+- python blockchain.py

+This prompts you to select the type of node you want to run: full node, miner, or light node, simply follow the instructions on the terminal to choose your node.
+Once you've selected the type of node, your machine's IP address will be fetched automatically.
+Follow the instructions displayed in the console to interact with the node.